Texas PERSONAL INJURY

 Electric shock can occur when a person comes into contact with electricity, which can occur through water.
 The higher the amount of voltage, the greater the injury may become.
 Exposure to voltage above 500 volts can have devastating results.
 Most household voltage is between 110 – 220 volts, although equipment found on oil rigs can easily be greater than 500 volts.
 Electric shock may lead to severe burns or even cardiac arrest.
 Other severe injuries may be possible if the injured person was thrown back after contact with the electric source.
 During a 6 month period in 2014, the CDC recorded 45 fatalities that occurred during oil and gas extraction with 4 fatalities the result of electrocution.
 This number represented one of the largest causes of fatalities and is reason for concern.

-In Texas, and most states, workers are able to bring a claim under the state workers’ compensation statute.
+There are several different avenues you can take after receiving a crush injury In Texas, and most states, workers are able to bring a claim under the state workers’ compensation statute.
 State worker’s compensation laws protect workers in case of accidents and injuries which occur at the workplace.
 However, in states like Texas, employers can decide whether to maintain workers’ compensation insurance.
 Additionally, workers must be full time employees of the company to take advantage of workers’ compensation.

 If your injuries do not fall within the strict rules of the state workers’ compensation laws, you may be able to bring a claim for damages under the traditional personal injury laws.
 An injured worker is entitled to bring a claim for damages against their employee for the following: